 2. Down Imaging

-This means that the technology is a little more expensive, but it can make seeing what’s going on a little easier.
+This technology is a little more expensive, but it can make seeing what’s going on a little easier.
 Instead of your sonar getting stuck on a field of weeds below the surface of the water, you’ll be able to see that there is a field of weeds.
 Being able to accurately see the water below can help you understand where the fish are hanging out.

 The downside of this imaging type isn’t just the price, but the time that it will take you to learn and understand this technology.
 However, fish finders that contain a more accurate sonar system will also often have a more typical sonar set up as well that you can toggle between.
 That’s a pretty nice system to have.

 3. Side Imaging

 Side imaging is different than the other two types of sonar.
 This one focuses on sending beams out to the side.
 You will be able to see less of what’s right below you and more of what’s around you.
 This kind of sonar is particularly useful is you are looking for structures around your boat.
 It also widens the area you can see.
 Instead of only seeing down, there is a radius that your sonar will be able to sense.